athertahir/deep-learning-time-series-forecasting/chapter_19/Lab17.md

     output sequence is a function of more than one input sequence.
 This can be achieved using two different model configurations.

-     Multiple Input Channels.
+    - Multiple Input Channels.
 This is where each input sequence is read as a separate channel, like the different channels of an image (e.g. red, green and blue).

-     Multiple Input Heads.
+    - Multiple Input Heads.
 This is where each input sequence is read by a different CNN submodel and the internal representations are combined before being interpreted and used to make a prediction.

     In this tutorial, we will explore how to develop three different types of CNN models for multi-step time series forecasting; they are:

-ˆ A CNN for multi-step time series forecasting with univariate input data.
+- A CNN for multi-step time series forecasting with univariate input data.

-ˆ A CNN for multi-step time series forecasting with multivariate input data via channels.
+- A CNN for multi-step time series forecasting with multivariate input data via channels.

-ˆ A CNN for multi-step time series forecasting with multivariate input data via submodels.
+- A CNN for multi-step time series forecasting with multivariate input data via submodels.

 The models will be developed and demonstrated on the household power